-This spring, the Institute launches its Holding Space Support Group program with three groups focusing on the following:
+This spring, the Institute launches its Holding Space Support Group program with a support group focusing on Thresholds/Life Changes.

 The Institute welcomes people of all gender identities, cultures, racial groups, socio-economic experiences, family structures, sexual orientations, and parenting experiences.